Rustin170506/ticdc.slide/slides.md

 We also use it for Redo log and sync point and DDL.
 But it really difficult to understand.

 Let me try to explain how we execute the DDL.
 DDL is a special event.
 We have to execute it one by one on Owner.
 You can imagine, if we execute the DDL on different captures, it will cause some conflicts.
 So we introduce a concept in TiCDC.
 Called Global Resolved Ts.
 It's for all tables.
 Like a barrier.
-We use it to prevent other tables execute the DMLs before the DDL is executed.
+We use it to prevent other captures execute the DMLs before the DDL is executed.

 For example, if you have a DDL stuck in the Owner, then this table's Global Resolved Ts will be stuck.
 And other tables can't execute the DMLs.
 So probably your checkpoint ts lag and resolved ts lag will increase.